Personal profile

 Biography

-Jane's research interests are in the areas of educational leadership for social justice, with a particular focus on issues of gender and ethnicity; and theorising educational leadership as practice/praxis.
+Jane's research interests are in the areas of educational leadership for social justice, with a particular focus on refugee education, issues of gender and ethnicity; and theorising educational leadership as practice/praxis.
 She is a lead developer of the theory of practice architectures (Kemmis, Wilkinson, Edwards-Groves, Hardy, Grootenboer, & Bristol, 2014).
 She also draws on sociologist Pierre Bourdieu's work and the philosopher, Ted Schatzki.
 Jane has published widely in the areas of women and leadership, refugee students and theorising leadership as practice/praxis.

 Her most recent publications include: